-I got this from The Real Real.
+I got this from The Real Real (get $25 off your first purchase).
 A.P.C. is one of my favorite brands, and the 80% off price was right for being brand new.
 But I hadn’t asked myself, “Do you need a navy blue crewneck sweater?”
 I ended up selling it.

 3. Acne Bird Sweatshirt in Dusty Pink

 I’ve always loved this sweatshirt when I saw it online, and finally saw one pop up on eBay in my size.
 Except it ran really big, which I could have figured out if I asked the seller for measurements.
 This too went to a new home.

 Price Paid: $87.50